A logical approach to exceptional LSAT results

 Yes, most 170+ scores are achieved with tutoring.
 Depending on your initial score you can expect to improve between 5 and 20 points with about 5 hours of tutoring.

 I have a really high score.
-Is tutoring worth it?
+Is tutoring still worth it?

 If you want it to be higher.

 I have a really low score.
-Is tutoring worth it?
+Is tutoring still worth it?

-Yes, you probably do not understand what the test is looking for and your score will change with tutoring.
+Yes, you probably do not understand what the test is looking for and your score will change dramatically with tutoring.
+We can see as much as a 20 point increase once the student begins to understand how to approach the test.

 Why should I hire you over a bigger name tutoring company?